kalisio/kdk/docs/modules/README.md

 # Modules

-These sections detail the external (i.e. REST/Websocket) as well as the internal (ie Classes/Functions) [API](https://en.wikipedia.org/wiki/Application_programming_interface) for each module of KDK.
+These sections detail the external (i.e. REST/Websocket) as well as the internal (i.e. Classes/Functions) [API](https://en.wikipedia.org/wiki/Application_programming_interface) for each module of KDK.

 ## Services